-The Meadowscaping Handbook: Designing, planting and Managing an Urban Meadow is a compilation of knowledge and “lessons learned” by members of the Pacific Northwest Urban Meadowscaping (PNUM) working group, regional ecologists, and landscape professionals.
-Rather than a technical manual, the handbook is designed as a “how-to” publication to help gardeners, landscape professionals and ecologists in the Willamette Valley plan, design, plant and maintain native plant meadows on small urban plots.
+The Meadowscaping Handbook: Designing, Planting and Managing an Urban Meadow is a compilation of knowledge and “lessons learned” by regional ecologists and landscape professionals.
+It is not meant to be a technical manual, rather the handbook is designed as a “how-to” publication to help gardeners, landscape professionals, and ecologists in the Willamette Valley plan, design, plant, and maintain native plant meadows on small urban plots.

 This publication was produced through a collaborative effort with members of the Pacific Northwest Urban Meadowscaping working group and other ecologists and landscape professionals in the Portland Metro region.
 It is a unique handbook with the latest knowledge small-scale Willamette Valley urban meadows and the important habitat features they support.